 What is Plan Well Guide?

-Plan Well Guide is a free, online, virtually guided serious illness planning tool.
+Plan Well Guide is an affordable, online, virtually guided serious illness planning tool.
 Our goal with Plan Well Guide is to help you prepare a plan that clearly communicates your values and preferences that you can take to your doctor and share with your loved ones and substitute decision-maker, a person you have chosen to make healthcare decisions for you if you were not able to.
 We have shown that patients who do serious illness planning are more likely to get the medical treatments that are right for them and their substitute decision-makers are better prepared to help you get the medical care that’s right for them.
 We invite you to learn more about serious illness planning at www.planwellguide.com

 Wait!
 Haven’t I Already Done My Advance Health Planning with the Living Will service at LegalWills.ca?